itrustmachines/bns-java-client/itm-bns-sample/doc/quick_start_en.md

 ### About Quick Starts

-Development for SDK require the following prerequisite:
+Development for BNS JAVA Client SDK require the following prerequisite:

-- An ITM SPO Java SDK
+- An BNS JAVA Client SDK
 - A machine running with Linux / MacOS / Windows 10

-Depending on your operating system, our SDK supports serveral development enviroments:
+Depending on your operating system, our SDK supports several development environments:

 - Visual Studio Code (VSCode) : You need to install [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) for VSCode.
 This extension enables you to develop and execute our SDK in Linux, MacOS and Windows enviroments.